NewDawn0/ND-ZSH/README.md

 # ND-ZSH

-This is a simple configuration for ZSH that uses Nix flakes.
-It is designed for minimal environments.
+My Z-Shell configuration using Nix flakes.
+It is designed to get a quick usable shell up and running in minimal environments.

 ## Requirements